Skip to content

 • Code gcpincompleteregeo: A GCP has incomplete source coordinates.

-• Code gcpamounttoolow: There are less then 3 GCPs.
+• Code gcpamountlessthen3: There are less then 3 GCPs.

 • Code gcpresourcerepeatedpoint: GCP resource coordinates are repeated.